 New students will learn about gun cleaning but you don’t need a kit.
 I will show you what to get.
-I use CLP, a bore snake, two cleaning brushes, Q-Tips, pipe cleaners, and a couple of rags to clean my guns and it’s much faster than previously ways to clean them.
-CLP does it all in one shot, CLP – Cleaner, Lubricant and Preservative, no need for oil.
-I will point out the most important parts of gun cleaning and you’ll get great tips to make it easier.
+I use CLP, a bore snake, two cleaning brushes, Q-Tips, pipe cleaners, and a couple of rags to clean my guns.
+It’s much faster than previously ways and does it all in one shot, CLP – Cleaner, Lubricant and Preservative, no need for oil.
+I will point out the most important parts of gun cleaning and you’ll get excellent tips to make it easier.
 You will receive a 90-minute DVD in class with yours truly cleaning a couple of guns and all aspects of it.

 The written exam has 50 questions and only new applicants have to take it.
 The exam was changed in 2020 and is quite extensive with 3/4th’s the questions on local law.
 You’ll receive all the information necessary in class to pass the test and I’ll point out specific areas to note.
 You can miss 15 questions on the exam and still pass, most people only miss between 2 and 4 questions and no one has ever failed the written exam in my class!